History of the MRT (Singapore): 1987 to 2002

 When the MRT opened in 1987, fares ranged from S$0.50 to S$1.10 in S$0.10 increments for all adult tickets, regardless of whether they were single-trip or stored-value tickets.
 Several discounted fares were available: senior citizens and permanent residents above the age of 60 could travel on a flat fare of S$0.50 during off-peak hours; children below the height of 1.2 metres and full-time students in primary, secondary, pre-university and vocational training (VITB) institutions paid a flat fare of S$0.30 at all times.

 Magnetic strip plastic tickets were used, in various forms.
 Stored-value tickets were called farecards and came in three types: the blue farecard was issued to adults, the magenta farecard to senior citizens, and the red farecard to children.
 Single-trip forms of these tickets were retained at the faregates on exiting the paid area of a destination station.
 Monthly discounted tickets were available in four values: beige, pink, and purple tickets for primary and tertiary students, and full-time national servicemen came with a value of S$13, S$30 and S$36, respectively; the peach ticket was for secondary, pre-university and VITB students, costing S$17 each.
 These discounted tickets were valid for a month from the date of purchase, allowed up to four trips a day, and were non-transferable.

 Their farecards cannot be used from 1 December 2002 and support has been terminated since June 2003 with the removal of metal holes and convert validators to printing tickets (by cash).
 It is currently no longer workable.

+In the early years, single trip magnetic tickets were purchased at ticket vending machines with coins only.
+Notes could be broken up into small change at a separate change machine.
+Those holding magnetic multi trip farecards could only reload their cards with additional credit at manual service counters or a separate add-value machine.